 13-III.D.
 ALTERNATIVES TO TERMINATION OF TENANCY

-Additionally, under the Violence against Women Reauthorization Act of 2013, the PHA may bifurcate a lease in order to terminate the tenancy of an individual who is a tenant or lawful occupant of a unit and engages in criminal activity directly related to domestic violence, dating violence, sexual assault, or stalking.
+Additionally, under the Violence against Women Act, the Housing Authority of Danville may bifurcate a lease in order to terminate the tenancy of an individual who is a tenant or lawful occupant of a unit and engages in criminal activity directly related to domestic violence, dating violence, sexual assault, stalking, or human trafficking.

 13-III.E.
 CRITERIA FOR DECIDING TO TERMINATE TENANCY